maisarah714/Khalas/README.md

  ### Functionalities ###

  **Students**
- * Register and login through this application.
+ * They able to register and login through this application.
- * Find and read all the details of the tutor.
+ * Student can find and read all the details of the tutor.
- * Book the tutorial sessions.
+ * If they interested, student can book the tutorial sessions at booking tab.
- * Ask question to tutor through chatroom.
+ * Student can freely ask question to tutor through chatroom.
- * View their details.
+ * They can view their details that they have registered.

  **Tutors**
- * Register and login through this application.
+ * They able to register and login through this application.
- * Update their tutorial session.
+ * Tutor can update their tutorial session.
- * Accept or reject tutorial invitation
+ * They can choosee accept or reject tutorial invitation.
- * Chat with the other users.
+ * They can freely use chatroom if there any message for them to reply.
- * View students details
+ * They can view students and their own details.

 ## Screen Navigation